Online Learning FAQ

 Dropping an Online Course

-You can be dropped from an online course if you do not log in to the course within the first you days and there is a waiting list for the course, but do not assume that you will be automatically dropped.
+You can be dropped from an online course if you do not log in to the course within the first two days and there is a waiting list for the course, but do not assume that you will be automatically dropped.
 It is your responsibility to drop a course you no longer plan to complete.
 Once you login to the course, it is your responsibility to drop the course; you will not automatically be dropped.
-To drop an online course you will need to login to the student center on MY Mid-State.
+To drop an online course you will need to login to the student center on MyMSTC.
 The first section you see is Academics, click on the drop down arrow on the box, and choose Enrollment-Drop.
 Check the class you want to drop and follow through until you get a success message.